sylikc/jpegview/readme.txt

 To compile JPEGView you need:

-- Visual Studio 2005 Express Edition with VC++ package (of course the standard or professional editions also work)
+- Visual Studio 2010 Express Edition with VC++ package (of course the standard or professional editions also work)
 - Windows Platform SDK (platform SDK for Windows Server 2003 or later) - only Core SDK is needed
 - Windows Template Library (WTL), Version 8.0 (http://sourceforge.net/projects/wtl/)
   (read http://www.codeproject.com/KB/wtl/WTLExpress.aspx how to patch the platform SDK headers so that WTL compiles with VC++ Express edition and PSDK)
 - To edit the resource file (rc) a free resource editor as www.radasm.com/resed/ is recommended

 The include directories of the platform SDK and WTL must be added to the include directories for VC++:
-Extras > Options > Projects and Solutions > VC++ directories > Include files
+Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories

 Debug version: